 4. Edit and focus the dialogue

-You want to cast a harsh light on your text in order to whittle down everything you’ve written.
-Make sure every last word really needs to be there.
+You want to cast a harsh light on your text to whittle down everything you’ve written.
+Make sure every last word is there.
 You want to yank anything that gets in the way of telling the great story you want to tell.
-That way, the lines will be focused, compelling, and inspire great actors to want to bring them to life.
+What is dialogue supposed to do if not spark emotion?
+The best lines feel necessary, not just clever, but loaded with meaning that actors can bring to life.

-Even the cutest remark can actually be clutter, and even the more mundane lines can play a vital role by elucidating our character’s motives, the conflict they’ve encountered, and where the story is going next.
-The more dialogue writing examples you read, the more you’ll see how the characters’ motivations are driving not only what is said, but how it is said.
+Even the cutest remark can be clutter, and even the more mundane lines can play a vital role by elucidating our characters' motives, the conflict they’ve encountered, and where the story is going next.
+The more dialogue examples you read, the more you’ll see how the characters’ motivations are driving not only what is said, but how it is said.

 Another approach for how to write great dialogue in a script is to read through every line of the script aloud to make sure it flows naturally.